RobloxAPI/doc/GUIDELINES.md

 This section describes requirements and recommendations for formatting the plain text of documents.

-A text editor that supports Markdown is recommended.
+For writing and editing documents, a text editor that supports Markdown is recommended.
 A monospace font is recommended.

 In general, the plain text itself should be readable and presentable, as though it were a final rendering of the document.
-For this reason, writers should strive for simple text and formatting.
+For this reason, simple text and formatting should be strived for.

 Documents are formatted primarily with Markdown.
 In cases where multiple styles are available, the following styles are preferred: